PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 She had known she was not the same, despite her father’s intimidating insistence he only had boys.
 The words of the motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl.”, and again Tom felt surprise and shock.
 For as many times as she came to terms with this, it would return to unsettle her.

 Chewing a grass stalk, her arms behind her head, a frosty breeze caught her nose and she realised she was not looking at the sky.
-But now she did as her thoughtscape vanished and she saw the clouds in front of her.
+But now she did.
+Her thoughtscape vanished and she saw the clouds.
 It would be getting dark soon.

 She pulled her head up and looked at the remaining apple core beyond the house: it sat looking a little sorry for itself; it was more than thin now, and slushy.

 She and her brothers had dragged this giant apple from the strange house.
-“What a great idea.”
+“What a great idea that was.”
 Tom congratulated herself; it was a feast for everyone.
 “That was me.” she continued surprised.
 At that moment she felt immensely proud.

 The apple would last two more days; weighing it up in her mind.
 Full bellies all round.
 A heavenly comfort but with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.